 Poor people "choose to get paid based on time."

 Have you ever been given this advice before?
 “Go to school, get good grades, get a good job, get a steady paycheck, and be on time, work hard . . . and you’ll live happily ever after”?

-What I will talk about is the thought behind the “steady” paycheck.
-Being able to get a steady paycheck is not wrong, unless it gets in the way with your ability to gain what you’re worth.
+What I will talk about though is the thought behind the “steady” paycheck.
+Being able to get a fixed paycheck is not wrong, unless it gets in the way with your ability to gain what you’re worth.
 There’s the rub.
 It usually does.

 They want “security” of knowing that the same amount of money comes in at exactly the same time, month in and month out.
 What they don’t know is that this security comes with a price, and that cost is wealth.

 If you base your life in security then most likely, your life is based in fear.
 You’re in fact saying “I’m afraid I won’t be able to earn enough based on my performance, so I’ll settle for earning just enough to survive or to be comfortable.”